Apparently, that is the mantra of the International Olympic Committee as well.

 course), now that is martial arts even Bruce

-Lee couldn't recommend.
+Lee couldn't recommend it.

 tennis--Don't we have enough tournaments during

-the year: the Australia open, the French
+the year: the Australia Open, the French

 Open, Wimbledon, the US Open, etc?